unum-cloud/ucset/README.md

 * can be wrapped into [`locked_gt`][locked], to make them thread-safe.
 * can be wrapped into [`partitioned_gt`][partitioned], to make them concurrent.

-...if you are feeling crazy and want your exceptions and classical interfaces back, you can also wrap any container into [`crazy_gt`][crazy].
+If you want your exceptions and classical interfaces back, you can also wrap any container into [`crazy_gt`][crazy].

-## Installation & Usage
+## Installation

-The entire library is header-only.
+The entire library is header-only and requires C++17.
-You can just copy-paste it, but its not 2022 any more.
+You can copy-paste it, but it is not 2022 anymore.
-To use this with any packaging/build tool you only need C++17 support.

-### CMake
+We suggest using CMake:

 ```cmake
 include(FetchContent)